 When a family accepts an offer for PBV assistance, the PHA must give the family an oral briefing.
-The briefing must include information on how the program works and the responsibilities of the family and owner.
-In addition to the oral briefing, the PHA must provide a briefing packet that explains how the PHA determines the total tenant payment for a family, the family obligations under the program, and applicable fair housing information.
+The briefing must include information on how the program works, the responsibilities of the family and owner, and the family's right to move.

+In addition to the oral briefing, the PHA must provide a briefing packet that contains the following information: